grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - No Jurisdiction
 No Party shall claim a seat of governance or jurisdiction for the EOS Blockchain.

-### Article XXX - Token-Weighted Common Accounts
-EOS accounts held in common to all EOS Account Holders and in proportion to their tokens include the following;

-* eosio.names,
-* eosio.ramfee,
-* eosio.saving.

 ### Article XXX - Voluntarily Consent
 All Parties voluntarily consent for all other Parties to permanently and irrevocably retain, copy, analyze, and distribute all broadcast transactions and derivative information.
 Use of the blockchain shall constitute consent to its terms.